laa66/statly-backend-api/README.md

 - JUnit 5 & AssertJ
 - Mockito
 - Hamcrest
-- H2 database
+- Testcontainers

 ## To-do 💡

-- Implement functionality for comparing user listening habits over the past 6 months
+- Implement functionality for comparing user listening habits over the past 6 months/all time.
-- Develop functionality to analyze tracks structure in the user's library
+- Develop functionality to analyze tracks structure in the user's Spotify library
-- Configure app to be stateless with JWT authentication
+- Implement functionality that will allow users to add friends and check their statistics
+- Develop 'Playlist-battle' functionality
+- Develop 'Silent-disco room' functionality
 - Integrate small web player into the React-app that can play user's top songs within the browser
-- Implement functionality that will allow users to add friends and check their statistics
 - Move Spotify-powered app from development mode to extended modem, enabling anyone to use Statly without needing to register for the beta